qmk/qmk_firmware/keyboards/s60-x/keymaps/ansi_qwertz/readme.md

 ####Implicitly Supported Languages

-This list only applys to Windows.
+This list only applies to Windows.
 Linux systems support all languages, see above.
 This list might be incomplete!
 Please add your language if you find it's supported.

 * French

 ###SpaceFN

-SpaceFN basically means that Space acts as a normal spacebar when tapped, but acts as a layer-key when held down.
+SpaceFN basically means that `Space` acts as a normal spacebar when tapped, but acts as a layer-key when held down.
 This means that you can't hold space to output multiple spaces consecutively and that space only registers once released.
-The advantage is that the spacebar is easier to reach than any other Fn-key could be.
+The advantage is that the spacebar is easier to reach than any other `Fn`-key could be.

 ###"Gaming Mode"